Mamata Banerjee meme: SC issues notice to West Bengal government for delaying release of BJP leader

 A bench headed by Chief Justice of India Ranjan Gogoi issued notices to the state government and others based on a contempt plea filed by the BJP leader’s brother Rajib Sharma.
 The state government has been asked to submit its reply within four weeks, according to Live Law.

-Priyanka Sharma was picked up by the West Bengal police following a first information report registered under the Information Technology Act and for alleged defamation.
+“I am happy that this government is being held accountable,” Priyanka Sharma told ANI.
+“They think they are superior to SC?”

 The BJP youth leader was picked up by the state police following the registration of a first information report for defamation and violation of the Information Technology Act.
 The meme she had shared showed Banerjee’s face photoshopped on a picture of Bollywood actor Priyanka Chopra from the MET Gala in New York.
-Priyanka Sharma was remanded to 14 days judicial custody.
+Priyanka Sharma was remanded to 14 days judicial custody after being arrested.